-In a joint effort, KDDI Corporation, Shibuya City Tourism Association, and Future Design Shibuya Association have joined hands to create the “渋谷エンタメテック推進プロジェクト” (“Shibuya Entertainment × Technologies Promotion PROJECT”).
-Collaborating with MUTEK.JP, a cultural association known for its work in promoting digital music × digital art, choosing the busy Shibuya for its setting, the project has opened the door to a new migratory XR exhibition “INVISIBLE ART IN PUBLIC Vol.2 ‘Synthetic Landscapes’” to the public for five days, from December 11 (Wed.) to December 15 (Sun.).
+In a joint collaboration, KDDI Corporation, Shibuya City Tourism Association, and Future Design Shibuya Association have created the “渋谷エンタメテック推進プロジェクト” (“Shibuya Entertainment × Technologies Promotion PROJECT”).
+MUTEK.JP is a cultural association known for its work in promoting digital music × digital art.
+They have joined the collaboration and have chosen busy Shibuya for its setting.
+The project has opened the door to a new migratory XR exhibition “INVISIBLE ART IN PUBLIC Vol. 2 ‘Synthetic Landscapes’”.
+It will be open to the public for five days, from December 11 (Wed.) to December 15 (Sun.).
 As the provider of the VR/AR/MR Creative Platform “STYLY (https://styly.cc),” Psychic VR Lab (Headquarter locates at Shinjuku, Tokyo.
 Representative Director: Masahiro Yamaguchi) has been chosen by the project as the main platform provider.

-“INVISIBLE ART IN PUBLIC” is an XR art exhibition whose concept focused on allowing users to experience “the ‘invisible’ value.”
-Organized by MUTEK.JP as a festival to celebrate and promote digital music × digital art, “INVISIBLE ART IN PUBLIC Vol.2 ‘Synthetic Landscapes’,” for a total of five days from December 11 (Wed.) to December 15 (Sun.), will give users the opportunity to experience these hidden values exhibited at 8 different locations in 5 areas including the SHIBUYA STREAM Bldg., SHIBUYA River Street (including the area of Inari Bridge Square and Konno Bridge Square), Shibuya Scramble Crossing, LINECUBE, and SHIBUYA SCRAMBLE SQUARE Bldg.
+“INVISIBLE ART IN PUBLIC” is an XR art exhibition focused on having users experience “the ‘invisible’ value.”
+Organized by MUTEK.JP as a festival to celebrate and promote digital music × digital art, “INVISIBLE ART IN PUBLIC Vol. 2 ‘Synthetic Landscapes’,” will be open to the public for five days from December 11 (Wed.) to December 15 (Sun.).
+The exhibition will give users the opportunity to experience these hidden values exhibited at 8 different locations in 5 areas including the SHIBUYA STREAM Bldg., SHIBUYA River Street (including the area of Inari Bridge Square and Konno Bridge Square), Shibuya Scramble Crossing, LINECUBE, and SHIBUYA SCRAMBLE SQUARE Bldg.

 Exhibition Period: from (Wed.)
 December 11, 2019, to (Sun.)
 December 15, 2019

 How to Experience: Users will need to download the STYLY APP* onto the device of their choice to experience the exhibited artworks.
 At each spot, users can scan the “STYLY Mark” (QR Code) with the application.
-Once loaded, the exhibited artworks will be deployed throughout the space and will be displayed on users’ chosen devices.
+Once loaded, the exhibited artworks will appear throughout the space and will be displayed on the users’ chosen devices.

 *App Store | https://itunes.apple.com/jp/app/id1477168256?mt=8